WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction: Project Protocol and Models

 \subsection{Reference Datasets for Verification}

-Analyses from multiple contributing centers are available on the WP-MIP common grid to mitigate the problem of incestuous ``own analysis'' evaluation \citep{Caron25}.
+Analyses from five contributing centers (ECCC, ECMWF, NOAA, UKMO and RAS) are available on the WP-MIP common grid to mitigate the problem of incestuous ``own analysis'' evaluation, in which systematic errors in the data assimilation cycle favor forecasts from the model native to the system \citep{Caron25}.
 Other regridded products will be incorporated into the WP-MIP archive when shared access is likely to improve research efficiency.
+For example, GPM IMERG precipitation estimates \citep{Huffman23} conservatively remapped to the WP-MIP grid will be included as a reference dataset for evaluation teams.